Welcome To Bitcoin

 Mt.
 Gox Bitcoin Exchange Launch (2010-2014):

 The launch of Mt.
 Gox, one of the first Bitcoin exchanges in 2010, played a pivotal role in Bitcoin's early adoption.
-However, its eventual collapse in 2014 due to a high-profile hack and bankruptcy highlighted the importance of security in the Bitcoin space.
+However, its eventual collapse in 2014 due to a high-profile hack and bankruptcy highlighted the immaturity of the industry.

 Dollar Parity (2011):